webxos/macroslow/beluga/manual/README.md

 ## BELUGA System Basics

 BELUGA is designed for tough environments, fusing sound (SONAR) and visual (LIDAR) data into a graph-based model.
 It uses quantum-enhanced neural networks for processing, making it resilient to issues like no GPS or extreme temperatures.
-Start by installing from its GitHub (https://github.com/WebXOS/beluga-sdk) and configuring for your setup.

 ## Step-by-Step Guide to Implementation